Prom Night (2008 film)

 Prom Night is a 2008 slasher film directed by Nelson McCormick.
-It is a reboot of the Prom Night film series and its fifth installment, mainly taking inspiration from the original 1980 film.
-The film stars an ensemble cast including Brittany Snow, Scott Porter, Jessica Stroup, Dana Davis, Collins Pennie, Kelly Blatz, James Ransone, Brianne Davis, Johnathon Schaech, and Idris Elba.
-The film received generally negative reviews, and was a financial failure, grossing $57.2 million against a $20 millon budget.
+It is the fifth and final installment of the Prom Night film series and serves as a remake, mainly taking inspiration from the original 1980 film.
+The film stars Brittany Snow, Scott Porter, Jessica Stroup, Dana Davis, Collins Pennie, Kelly Blatz, James Ransone, Brianne Davis, Johnathon Schaech, and Idris Elba.
+Prom Night follows Donna Keppel (Snow) and her friends during their senior prom as they are attacked by Richard Fenton (Schaech), an escaped convict who murdered Donna's family three years prior.